yanliang567/fouram-public/docs/design_docs/deploy_architecture.md

 ### `deploy_architecture` is `default`
 1. **Code Configuration**:
    - Remove the `streamingNode` configuration.
-If the `queryNode` configuration does not exist, copy the `streamingNode` configuration to `queryNode`
    - If the `indexNode` configuration does not exist, copy the `dataNode` configuration to `indexNode`
 2. **Merge Command-Line Configuration**:
    - Merge the command-line configuration (`--deploy_config`) into the code configuration, `deploy_config` will overwrite code configuration